 In search of the perfect Bay Area glamping spot?
-We’ve got you covered with this detailed guide to the 12 very best glamping options near San Francisco.
+We’ve got you covered with this guide to the 12 very best glamping options near San Francisco.

 When you think of the Bay Area, what comes to mind?
 We can bet that it’s probably San Francisco icons like Alcatraz and the Golden Gate Bridge.
-But did you know that towering redwoods, sprawling vineyards, and untouched coastline are just an hour or two’s drive away from the big city?
+But did you know that towering redwoods, sprawling vineyards, and untouched coastlines are just an hour or two’s drive away from the city?
 In fact, the Bay Area encompasses some of the most beautiful natural spaces in all of California.

 Best Glamping in the Bay Area